Bursa, Turkey - Travel

 Security in Bursa

-Bursa is a broadly safe city for travellers, with minimal risk of serious issues.
-Public transportation, including buses, trams, and the metro, is reliable and secure, though using reputable taxi services for late-night travel is recommended.
+Bursa is generally safe for travellers, with minimal risk of serious issues.
+Public transportation, including buses, trams, and the metro, is reliable and safe, though reputable taxi services are recommended for late-night travel.
 Petty crimes are infrequent, but securing your belongings and avoiding visible valuables will help maintain safety.
-Overall, Bursa affiliates a secure environment with only a few manageable precautions.
+Overall, Bursa provides a secure environment with only a few manageable precautions.